Mutairu-Lawal/rick-and-morty-api/README.md

 ## ⏳ If I Had More Time, I Would...

-- Add pagination or infinite scroll for character lists.
 - Implement error boundaries and loading skeletons for better UX.
 - Add tests (unit, integration, e2e) for reliability.
 - Improve accessibility (a11y) and keyboard navigation.